 If you manage your employees – this is a terrific way to see how and when they leave, the work they leave behind, and what they’ve accomplished for the day.

-If you click on the timesheet in the navigation bar, you’ll be taken to the timesheet where the sheet will be empty.
-You can add your projects to the list to complete and select add manually.
+If you click on the in the , you’ll be taken to the timesheet where the sheet will be empty.
+You can add your projects to the list to and select add manually.
 This will add them to the list.

 Once you insert all your tasks or projects – you can create notes for each one.
 I usually fill this out with a brief task of what I need to do for the project.